pimvanpelt/vpp-snmp-agent/README.md

 ## Configuration file

-A simple convenience configfile can provide a mapping between VPP interface names, Linux Control Plane interface names, and descriptions.
-An example:
+This SNMP Agent will read a [vppcfg](https://github.com/pimvanpelt/vppcfg) configuration file, which provides a mapping between VPP interface names, Linux Control Plane interface names, and descriptions.
+From the upstream `vppcfg` configuration file, it will only consume the `interfaces` block, and ignore the rest.
+An example snippet:

 ```
 interfaces:
-  "TenGigabitEthernet6/0/0":
+  GigabitEthernet3/0/0:
-    description: "Infra: xsw0.chrma0:2"
+    description: "Infra: Some interface"
-    lcp: "xe1-0"
+    lcp: e0
-  "TenGigabitEthernet6/0/0.3102":
-    description: "Infra: QinQ to L2 Provider"
+    mtu: 9000
+    sub-interfaces:
+      100:
+        description: "Cust: Some sub-interface"
+      200:
+        description: "Cust: Some sub-interface with LCP"
-    lcp: "xe1-0.3102"
+        lcp: e0.200
-  "TenGigabitEthernet6/0/0.310211":
+      20011:
-    description: "Cust: Customer IP Transit"
+        description: "Cust: Some QinQ sub-interface with LCP"
+        encapsulation:
+          dot1q: 200
+          inner-dot1q: 11
+          exact-match: true
-    lcp: "xe1-0.3102.11"
+        lcp: e0.200.11
 ```

 This configuration file is completely optional.
 If the `-c` flag is empty, or it's set but the file does not exist, the Agent will simply enumerate all interfaces, and set the `ifAlias` OID to the same value as the `ifName`.
 However, if the config file is read, it will change the behavior as follows:

+*  The `ifAlias` OID for an interface will be set to the `description` field.
-*  Any `tapNN` interface names from VPP will be matched to their PHY by looking up their Linux Control Plane interface.
-The `ifName` field will be rewritten to the _LIP_ `host-if`.
-For example, `tap3` above will become `xe1-0` while `tap3.310211` will become `xe1-0.3102.11`.
+*  Any `tapNN` interface names from VPP will be matched to their PHY by looking up their Linux Control Plane
+   interface:
-*  The `ifAlias` OID for a PHY will be set to the `description` field.
+   *   The `ifName` field will be rewritten to the _LIP_ `host-if`, which is specified by the `lcp` field.
+For example, `tap3` above will become `e0` while `tap3.20011` will become `e0.200.11`.
    *   The `ifAlias` OID for a TAP will be set to the string `LCP ` followed by its PHY `ifName`.
-For example, `xe1-0.3102.11` will become `LCP TenGigabitEthernet6/0/0.310211 (tap9)`
+For example, `e0.200.11` will become `LCP GigabitEthernet3/0/0.20011 (tap3)`

 ## SNMPd config